subanzafar/rtd-tutorial/docs/source/createview.rst

          return new String[] { "firstName", "lastName", "email" };
       }
    }
+- @Scope - This annotation defines the life cycle and visibility of that bean in the contexts we use it.
+- We will inject our service here to use crud methods.
+- visibleProperties() - In this method, we will specify the columns that will be displayed in list.
+Column names here must match with attribute names of model.

 As we have created Student List, we will autowire it into Student List View class.
 So, the methods below will be updated:

 .. code-block:: html